 Real Name: Kamiya Shigenori

 With his sculptor grandfather and painter father, he was raised in a family of artists.
 While at Aoyama Academy, he fell in love with the guitar and soon mastered it.
 In college he worked with Kawasaki Ryo [Editor's note: Ryo Kawasaki is a famous Japanese jazz guitarist and electronic music pioneer, known for his creative chaining of synths before MIDI became widespread and for his guitar-based synthesizers.
-He still performs today], Masuo Yoshiaki, and others.
+At the time of the original publishing of this post, he was still performing in Estonia, and had a wonderful website, which is now down.
+He passed away in Tallinn in 2020], Masuo Yoshiaki, and others.
 During that time he also became enamored of racing and was passionate about both hobbies.
 After improving his driving skills, he entered the Japan Grand Prix (GT class) and even won a prize.
 However, during practice he lost control of the wheel and was almost fatally injured when he ran into a fence.
 At that time, he experienced the afterlife.

 After that was when he encountered the synthesizer, which was still little known at the time.
 Intrigued by the unlimited possibilities of the synthesizer, he began to focus on it as well as the guitar.
 This was when Kamiya the synthesizer player was born.
 After that, he focused mainly on music for commercials and won the ACC Award (often called the academy awards of commercials) multiple times.
 Kamiya became a name known to those in the know.
 At the time he built a home studio and hooked his synthesizer up to a 24 channel tape recorder and a computer in order to explore various possibilities.